 First let me say: DO NOT TRY THIS AT HOME.
 In other words, don’t go out and try to imitate me.

 I’ve been barefoot running for over 2 and a half years, and haven’t worn a pair of real shoes for more than a total of 3 days in that time.

-Last winter, I thought, “I’ll keep my Invisible Shoes on until it seems too cold.”
+Last winter, I thought, “I’ll keep my barefoot shoes on until it seems too cold.”
 And the next thing I knew, it was Spring!

 Here’s the video I just shot, after we got 18″+ of snow in Boulder.
 It’s about 15 degrees out.

 - Inside to dry off my feet and warm them for 5